 Rub’n Buff is a wax metallic finish that can be used on sooo many surfaces to change the finish.
 For example, if you’re doing a china cabinet makeover and you’ve got ugly handles or pulls, a little Rub n’ Buff can totally make them look new.

 READ MORE: 5 Ways to Use Rub ‘n Buff

 Rub ‘n Buff is amazing for transforming hardware, making it look brand new again!

-When the bleeding through almost made me scream and walk away, I decided I would try painting the inside Annie Sloan Graphite, which is actually a deep gray, almost.
-However, then I found the Old Ochre, but decided I loved the drawer black.
+I decided I would try painting the inside Annie Sloan Graphite, which is actually a deep gray.
 I sort of like that it’s not matchy-matchy with the inside of the cabinet, you know?

 So let’s take a look at how this china cabinet looked before I got started.
 I know–shame, shame to paint that “good wood.”
-But like I have said before, there is a time to paint wood and a time to put down the paint brush.
+But like I have said before, there is a time to paint wood and a time to put down the paintbrush.
 And this piece passed all the RULES, so it was fair game!
 Although, I do see how gorgeous the wood looked.
 It was just way too dark for my taste.
 Dark furniture makes a room feel heavy and that’s not the look I am going for in my house.

 What I Liked About This Paint

 - Self-sealing, so no top coat needed if it’s not a heavy-traffic piece of furniture